mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-experimental/dcos-experimental-package-add/index.md

 # Description
-The `dcos experimental package add` command lets you add a DC/OS package to DC/OS.
+The `dcos experimental package add` command allows you to add a DC/OS package to DC/OS.

 # Usage